wisdomwater/wisdomwater.github.io/README.md

 ## License

 This repository is maintained by Michael Collins for the Wisdom Water project.
+See the [LICENSE](LICENSE) for details.